Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Introduction

 The rest of the paper is organized as follows.
 Section \ref{EDA} briefly mentions the key steps in data preparation and discusses what features forest data possess.
 Sections \ref{Sec:nonPar} and \ref{Sec:param est} describe correspondingly novel non-parametric and parametric methods.
 Section \ref{Sec:TheorCompar} discusses theoretical properties of the two methods, while the last section compares the two with well-known methods from machine learning using Satellite data.

-Our main contribution contains the application of the known theory of Hotelling $T^2$ statistic to the problem of deforestation detection, which occupies Section \ref{Sec:nonPar}.
-There, we prove Theorem \ref{thm:NonPar_test} and using it, build classification and training algorithms in \ref{subsc:nonpar_hypoth_test} and \ref{subsc:nonpar_train_cv}.
+Our main contribution contains the application of the known theory of Hotelling's $T^2$ statistic to the problem of deforestation detection, which occupies Section \ref{Sec:nonPar}.
+There, we prove Theorem \ref{thm:NonPar_test} which gives the asymptotic distribution of a distance between two properly scaled multivariate populations.
+Using Theorem \ref{thm:NonPar_test} we build classification and training algorithms in \ref{subsc:nonpar_hypoth_test} and \ref{subsc:nonpar_train_cv}.
 Another major contribution is Section \ref{Sec:param est} (excluding \ref{subsc:StableReview}), where we develop a new setting of hypothesis testing for stable models based on empirical characteristic functions in \ref{subsc:Param_MahalaDist} and use this setting to build algorithms for detection of forest in \ref{subsc:ParamHypTest} and \ref{subsc:par_train_cv}.